 Step 1: Place a razor blade.

-If you have a single piece “twist to open” razor, you need to open the top by unscrewing the safety razor’s bottom part.
-Then, place a razor blade inside, and screw it back.
+If you have a single piece “Butterfly” razor, you need to open the top by unscrewing the safety razor’s bottom part.
+Then, insert a razor blade gently, and screw it back.

 Step 2: Wet the area.

 The best time to shave is during a warm shower or after having one.
 Ultimately, if you are in a hurry, wet the area with warm water.
 This will soften the hairs for a more comfortable and smoother shave.